rasheedja/simplex-method/README.md

-# simplex-haskell
+# linear-simplex-haskell

-`simplex-haskell` is a library that implements the two-phase [simplex method](https://en.wikipedia.org/wiki/Simplex_algorithm).
+`linear-simplex-haskell` is a library that implements the two-phase [simplex method](https://en.wikipedia.org/wiki/Simplex_algorithm).

 ## Quick Overview